kitzberger/songs/Keeping Score.md

 ## Verse 3

-	of course i've watched that brand new show they can't stop talking 'bout on the web though it took me some time to get every line in that mumbled dialect
+	of course i've watched that brand new show all the fuzz is about on the web though it took me some time to get every line in that mumbled dialect